njingouzak/Mapping_and_Spatial_Analysis_of_Breast_Cancer_Screening/README.md

 1- a) create an Excel file containing the project variables, b) import the municipal base map and the Excel file into QGIS, and c) join the two files

 2- Create a professional map of the municipalities of Belgium allowing for the clear distinction of the different regions.
-Comment on the steps involved in creating your map.

-3- For the most recent year, create a map of cancer screening participation at the municipal level for the following health indicators:
+3- For year 2017, create a map of cancer screening participation at the municipal level for the following health indicators:
 a.
 Crude prevalence
 b.
 Age-standardized prevalence
 c.
 SMR (Standardized Morbidity Ratio)
 d.
 Difference in standardized prevalence between the 2 years (2017 – 2014)

-4- For the most recent year, create a map, at the municipal level, that represents both cancer screening participation (standardized prevalence) and the average number of patients assigned per active general practice.
-Comment on the steps involved in creating your map.
+4- For year 2017, create a map, at the municipal level, that represents both cancer screening participation (standardized prevalence) and the average number of patients assigned per active general practice.

 5- Use the map created in point 3 to propose answers to the following questions:
 a.
 Are there spatial configurations in screening participation?